 Wizards also seeds cards into Historic via small card sets called Historic Anthologies.
 Historic Anthologies consist of reprints from throughout Magic’s history and have included powerful cards like Thalia, Guardian of Thraben and Ulamog, the Ceaseless Hunger.
 Players can purchase entire Anthologies in the MTG Arena store or craft cards individually.

 The gameplay rules for Historic are just like those for Standard on Arena.
-Players use 60-card decks and fifteen-card sideboards and can play either best-of-one or “Traditional” best-of-three matches.
+Players use 60-card decks and 15-card sideboards and can play either best-of-one or “Traditional” best-of-three matches.
 Historic is also an option for Constructed ranked play, so if you’re climbing the ladder but need a break from Standard, it may be a good option for you.

 Banned & Suspended Cards